“How To Find The Right College Or University

 For Your Child…And His/Her Interests”

-We hope that your summer is off to a terrific start for you and for your college-bound student.
 We are pleased in this month’s newsletter to focus on something that counts among the most exciting parts of the college preparation process.
 Yes, it is actually true – not ALL of the preparation for college is stressful!
 In fact, if you work with a good college funding advisor it can become an exciting and inspiring time, indeed.

 With this in mind, we are pleased to provide you this month with some of our most valuable and helpful tips for selecting the optimal college or university for your child’s higher education experience.
 We have seen, through years of experience in the college application and funding processes, that many families seem to get a bit bogged down in what can become a highly competitive process, in a number ways.